 Early Reading and Writing

-We are starting with wordless picture books and currently these will be changed every Monday and Thursday.
-Please ensure your child’s reading record and book are in their bookbags on these days so that we can change books.
+Please ensure your child’s reading record and book are in their bookbags every day so that we can change books.
 Please leave a comment, or just initial in the ‘Comments’ section so that we know your child has looked at the book with you.

-As your child learns more letters and sounds, we will be sending home words for you to practise.
+As your child continues to learn more letters and sounds and tricky words, we may send home extra words for you to practise blending and reading.
 Please spend just a few minutes daily with your child recognising and reading these words.
 Please leave a comment on the Phonics page of your reading records so we can see how they are getting on at home.
-When they know their sounds and are beginning to blend the sounds confidently, we will start sending ‘decodable’ reading books home.

 The video below explains in detail how we teach ‘Early Reading and Writing’ at school.